dxlnr/titan/README.md

 ### MU Zero
 policy and value networks

-- The policy, written p(s,a), is a probability distribution over all actions aa that can be taken in state s.
+- The **policy network** is a probability distribution over all actions *a* that can be taken in state *s*.
+    It enables the system to estimate the actions that are most likely to lead to success.

-- The value v(s) estimates the probability of winning from the current state s.
+- The **value network** estimates the probability of winning from the current state *s*.
+    As the action space can get very large, this network allows for cutting down the search tree as it allows for looking ahead only a few moves and then rely on the network to evaluate the current state.

+- The Monte-Carlo Tree Search gives a schematic structure on how to choose these estimates from both the policy and the value network.
+The algorithm allows for evaluation of many interesting actions and aggregate the information for better action selection.
+(Exploration vs Exploitation)

 TODO:
 - Adjust the UCB formula for MuZero